 This course compares the WiMAX and LTE fourth-generation (4G) technologies and their performance.
 An overview of the IEEE 802.16 standards (802.16d/e/j/m/n/p) and WiMAX Forum (Fixed WiMAX vs. Mobile WiMAX, Interoperability certification and Core network) is presented along with the 3GPP standards for LTE and LTE-Advanced as well as LTE network architecture.
 For WiMAX, the MAC, call flow, 2D resource map, QoS, and scheduling are presented.
 For LTE, both control plane and data plane protocols for Evolved UMTS Terrestrial Radio Access Network (E-UTRAN) and Evolved Packet Core (EPC) are presented.
 The topics include protocol architecture, bearer management, signaling, radio resource control (RRC), packet data convergence protocol (PDCP), radio link control (RLC), and MAC.
 In addition, the role of universal subscriber identity module (USIM), eNodeB, mobility management entity (MME), serving gateway (S-GW), packet data network gateway (P-GW), and home subscription server (HSS) as well as the call flow across these various nodes will be presented.
 The 2D resource grid along with QoS and scheduling will be explained in detail.
 The voice over LTE (VoLTE), self-organizing network (SON), LTE-direct, and LTE-Advanced [including coordinated multipoint (CoMP), carrier aggregation, and Intercell interference coordination (ICIC)] will be presented.
 Finally, spectrum considerations as well as the concept of white space and dynamic spectrum access (DSA) will be discussed.
 LTE security will be discussed in detail.
 The course will also highlight some of the Open Source LTE projects, and will discuss the experimental results from various testbeds.

-Prerequisite(s): 605.202 Data Structures; 605.671 Principles of Data Communications Networks or 635.611 Principles of Network Engineering and another course in the Data Communications and Networking track.
+Prerequisite(s): EN.605.202 Data Structures; EN.605.671 Principles of Data Communications Networks or EN.635.611 Principles of Network Engineering and another course in the Data Communications and Networking track.

 Networking services are a staple of our daily life.
 Different types of networks surround us all day long.
 This ubiquitous networking, thanks to smartphones and tablet computers, gives us the convenience of information at our fingertips.
 The right network architecture provides the fundamental support for network services, such as the products from Facebook, Google, Apple, etc. This course covers the details of network design and the design process.
 Starting from requirement specifications, a detail flow analysis is introduced.
 Examples of different network architecture designs, both in wireline and wireless, will be discussed, including mobile Ad Hoc network (MANET), mesh network, 4G cellular networks, wide area network (WAN), cloud networks, and advanced software define networking (SDN).
 Performance analyses and network security aspects are considered at every step of the design.
 Secured architecture covers Virtual Private Network (VPN) and Transport Layer Security (TLS)-based systems, with details on firewall and intrusion detection configurations.
 The course encourages hands-on projects selected from real network system problems.

-Prerequisite(s): 605.202 Data Structures; 605.681 Principles of Enterprise Web Development or equivalent.
+Prerequisite(s): EN.605.202 Data Structures; EN.605.681 Principles of Enterprise Web Development or equivalent.
 Course Note(s): Students will be assumed to already have strong Java skills and to be comfortable with IDEs.

 This course explores enterprise architectures for the development of scalable distributed systems.
 Effective patterns for distributed data access, MVC-based web tiers, and business logic components are explored as students build complex applications.
 Factors such as caching and clustering that enable distributed systems to scale to handle potentially thousands of users are a primary focus.
 In addition, creating a reusable blueprint for an enterprise architecture will be discussed.
 Applications developed utilizing these concepts are selected from current research topics in information retrieval, data visualization, and machine learning.